paritytech/trie/README.md

 In the spirit of all things Rust, this aims to be reliable, secure, and high performance.

 Used in the [Substrate](https://parity.io/substrate) project.
-If you use this crate and would your project listed here, please contact us.
+If you use this crate and would like your project listed here, please contact us.